 Frequently asked questions

-The butter melts and the juice in the fruit is released during baking and moisten the dry cake mix.
+The butter melts and the juices in the fruit are released during baking and moisten the dry cake mix.
 This bakes the floury mix in a cobbler-like way, not like the regular layer cakes we're used to.

 For the cherry layer: